interviewandrewhowes/mamamoney/README.md

 # Mama Money Assessment Project

 This project is a REST implementation, intended to simulate a user making use of USSD to transfer money from South Africa to another country.
-For purposes of illistration, two countries where chosen namely Kenya and Malawi.
+For purposes of illustration, two countries were chosen namely Kenya and Malawi.

 The goal is to guide a user through a 4 step process in order to complete the transaction.
 These 4 steps will be the 4 screens a user will be presented with.